-The novel coronavirus claimed hundreds of lives in Brazil and Mexico in the past 24 hours, according to health authorities.
+The novel coronavirus claimed 1,088 lives in Brazil and 784 in Mexico over the past 24 hours, according to health authorities on Sunday.

-With a population of over 211 million, Brazil is viewed as the epicenter of the outbreak in Latin America.
+With a population of over 211 million, Brazil is seen as the epicenter of the COVID-19 outbreak in Latin America.

 The first coronavirus case in Mexico was recorded on Feb.
 28 and the first fatality on March 19.